The Origin Of The Word ‘Mercury’

 From ancient alchemists to Lewis and Clark, mercury has a storied history.

-Mercury has several claims to fame: It’s the only metallic element that’s liquid at room temperature, it’s been known to ancient cultures for centuries upon centuries, and it’s also the only element whose common name is shared with a Roman god.
+Mercury has several claims to fame: It’s the only metallic element that’s liquid at room temperature, it’s been known to ancient cultures for centuries upon centuries.

 Buried deep under a mound of earth in the Shaanxi province in China sits a tomb the size of a soccer field.
 Writings describe an otherworldly sight that hasn’t been seen since the third century BCE: Constellations mapped in jewels across the ceiling, towering replicas of palaces, crossbows and arrows poised in a booby-trap in case of intruders, and shimmering rivers of silvery liquid mercury imitating the paths of the Huang He and the Yangtze rivers.